GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## 3. Physical Backing and Stability

-Unlike the gold standard, the RoboTorq is not stictly commodity-backed.
+Unlike the gold standard, the RoboTorq is not strictly commodity-backed.
 Yet it can still be treated similarly.
 It is **physically defined**, rooted in thermodynamics, and tied directly to robotic labor.

-Subjective market value that humans place on it may change with time, but the *physical definition* of the RoboTorq may not.
+The subjective market value that humans place on it may change with time, but the *physical definition* of the RoboTorq may not.
 The RoboTorq is the first **physics-based unit of economic value**.

 ---